|Armitage of Moraston|

 He inherited at least some of the family properties at Ardee and Drumin from his elder brother in 1715.
 At the end of his life he moved from Liverpool to Killyman (Tyrone).

-He died at Killyman, 21 March 1766 and his will was proved in Dublin, 1766.
-His wife's date of death is unknown, but she apparently predeceased him.
+He died at Killyman, 21 March 1766 and his will was proved in Dublin and also in Chester, 1766.
+His wife was buried at St Peter, Liverpool, 5 September 1756.

 |Robert Armitage 1727-87|

 (2) Caroline Armitage (1769-1831), born 24 January and baptised 23 February 1769; married, 24 July 1790 at St Luke's, Chelsea (Middx), William Chippindall (1765-1848?) and had issue three sons and three daughters; buried at St Mary Abbots, Kensington (Middx), 26 September 1831; her husband may have been the person of that name buried at Père La Chaise Cemetery, Paris, 15 February 1848;

 (3) Priscilla Cecilia Armitage (1770-1849), born 16 February and baptised 23 April 1770; married 1st, October 1790, Robert Shaw (1749-96) of Terenure Manor (Dublin) (who had m1, 20 April 1773, Mary Higgins (b.
 1750) and had issue five sons and two daughters) and had issue two sons and two daughters; married 2nd, 7 November 1798, Col. Hugh Moore (1762-1848) of Eglantine House, Blaris (Co.
 Down) and had issue two sons and four daughters (the second of whom married, as his second wife, the 3rd Earl Annesley); died 12 April 1849 at Castlewellan (Down);